fish1219705/Express-APIs/README.md

 - **Factbook API:** Country profiles and facts.
 - **TripAdvisor API:** Nearby tourist spots and location details.
 - **Google Maps API:** Map rendering and location click events.

+#### ToMyself:
+Without passion/motivation, it would be a little hard to overcome difficulties, but it would be different if I had it.
+Before I started, I had a little bit of expectations for it.